elucify/genbank-book/genomesubmit_annotation.md

 #### Notes

 Please avoid including notes indicating a specific percentage of similarity to other entries in the database, since the corresponding record that you have pointed to may change and make your current note inaccurate, incorrect and obsolete.
-Descriptions, notes describing similarity to other proteins, and functional comments must be placed in the appropriate CDS qualifiers such as note, or prot_desc, as they are descriptors of the product.
-E.C. numbers must be fielded in an EC_number qualifier.
+Descriptions, notes describing similarity to other proteins, and functional comments must be placed in the appropriate CDS qualifiers such as `note`, or `prot_desc`, as they are descriptors of the product.
+E.C. numbers must be fielded in an `EC_number` qualifier.

 ```
 start    stop    CDS